The Geneva Open is an outdoor clay court tennis tournament that takes place in Geneva, Switzerland, and is an ATP 250 event on the ATP Tour.

 Dates

-The 2023 ATP Geneva Open tennis tournament took place from the 21st to the 27th of May 2023.
+The 2023 ATP Geneva Open tennis tournament will take place from the 20th to the 27th of May 2023.

 Tickets

-Tickets for the 2023 tournament in Geneva are on sale through the tournament’s official website.
+Tickets for the 2023 tournament in Geneva are on sale through the tournament’s official website, with ticket prices starting from 10 CHF.

 Players

-The official player entry list for the 2023 singles tournament in Geneva has not yet been released but below is a selection of players who played in 2022.
+The official player entry list for the 2023 singles tournament in Geneva has now been released and below is a selection of players who will play in 2023, with Casper Ruud and Taylor Fritz being the top seeds.

 - Alexander Bublik